-The Faculty/Staff Guide to my.BoiseState site provides information on accessing and using my.BoiseState features.
-Once the letter of appointment is processed, you will have access to your course(s) and course information including class rosters and grades.
-To access these items after logging into my.BoiseState click the Campus Solutions (PeopleSoft) link and then click on the Faculty Center link (if you do not have the Faculty Center link, contact the Campus Help Desk at 208-426-4357).
-In my.BoiseState, you also have access to student and payroll information.
+The myBoiseState Help site provides information on accessing and using my.BoiseState features.
+Once the letter of appointment is processed, you should have access to your course(s) and course information including class rosters and grades.
+To access these items after logging into my.BoiseState click the Campus Solutions (PeopleSoft) link and then click on the Faculty Center button (If you do not have access to the Faculty Center, contact the Help Desk at 208-426-4357).

 B. Faculty Email Accounts

 Adjunct faculty are given an email account that can be accessed after logging into my.BoiseState username and password will be tied to this account.
 Boise State uses Gmail and Google Apps.